 Yellowstone was the first national park, designated by President Ulysses S. Grant in 1872.
 A visit to Yellowstone should include the iconic Grand Prismatic Spring; it’s the largest hot spring in the U.S. and an unforgettable sight.
 The bands of color around the hot spring are caused by microbes that thrive in the hot water.

-Check Prices for Canyon Lodge and Cabins in Wyoming
+Check Prices for Canyon Lodge and Cabins in Yellowstone National Park

 Zion National Park, Utah